joseflindkvist/DD2482-tutorial/Localstack/step1/step1.md

 ## Step 1: Creating an S3 Bucket with LocalStack

-Step 1: Creating an S3 Bucket with LocalStack

 The first step is to install the necessary tools to complete this tutorial.
 Don't worry, we've already started, No need to install these yourself!